Kourtney Kardashian Laughs During ‘Pancake War’ With Kendall Jenner

 According to a report by People Magazine, Kourtney Kardashian is staying with Kendall Jenner after she was forced out of her Calabasas home due to the Woolsey wildfire hitting Southern California.

-Kourtney and her sisters, Khloe and Kim Kardashian were all evacuated and their homes were threatened by the flames over the weekend.
+Kourtney and her sisters, Khloe and Kim Kardashian, were all evacuated and their homes were threatened by the flames over the weekend.
 On Saturday, Kourt took to social media to reveal that although the fire was right up to her front gate, it “just stopped” on its own before reaching her home.

 “Glory be to God.
 Hoping that the day continues like this and that the fire gets contained.
 To everyone removed from their homes, to those who lost their homes, to those affected let’s all continue to pray,” Kardashian stated via Instagram.